Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/properties/modifiers.rst

 Strip
-   Use this to apply the modification on the whole image, or to use another strip's image (with alpha channel) for masking the modifier (and only this modifier), by choosing it in the "Mask" drop-down list.
+   Use this to apply the modification on the whole image, or to use another strip's image (with alpha channel) for masking the modifier (and only this modifier), by choosing it in the "Mask" select menu.
 Mask
    This allows you to choose a Mask created in the Mask editor which will limit the modification to the masked image's zones.